Ceelog/phpdoc-en/src/book/fbsql.md

 Installation
 ------------

+This extension has been moved to the
+<a href="https://pecl.php.net/" class="link external">» PECL</a>
+repository and is no longer bundled with PHP as of PHP 5.3.0

+Information for installing this PECL extension may be found in the manual chapter titled
+<a href="/install/pecl.html" class="link">Installation of PECL extensions</a>.
+Additional information such as new releases, downloads, source files, maintainer information, and a CHANGELOG, can be located here: .

 In order to have these functions available, you must compile PHP with fbsql support by using the **--with-fbsql\[=DIR\]** option.
 If you use this option without specifying the path to fbsql, PHP will search for